decabyte/arff_matlab/examples/README.md

 * ARFF file writing
 * ARFF file reading

-Keep in mind that some feature is missing and the ARFF spec isn't completely covered at this time.
+Keep in mind that some features are missing and the ARFF spec isn't completely covered at this time.
 However for common operations (like parsing _numeric_, _real_, _integer_, _string_, _date_ and last but not least _nominal specification_ datatypes) and not-mission-critical use the whole lib is fine.